99bruno/Algorithms-and-Data-Structures/README.md

 ## Data Structures

-- **[README.md](Data%20Structures/LinkedList/README.md)**: A linear data structure, in which the elements are not stored at contiguous memory locations.
+- **[Linked List](Data%20Structures/LinkedList/README.md)**: A linear data structure, in which the elements are not stored at contiguous memory locations.

 ## Repository Structure